-A service offer defines the extent and limits of the customer service that an organisation is offering.
+A service offer is the extent and limits of the customer service that an organisation is offering.

 In commercial organisations the service offer is partly or largely determined by the price that is being charged and by the service offer of competitors.
 A unique service offer is one that differentiates the offer that an organisation is making from that of its competitors or comparable organisations.